-Shareholder approval of the Recapitalization Proposals and the Articles Amendment requires the following affirmative votes:
+Shareholder approval of the Articles Amendment requires the affirmative vote of:

-- for Proposals 5(a), 5(b), 5(c), 5(d) and 6, a majority of the votes cast by holders of Common Stock and Series A Preferred Stock, voting together as a single class; - for Proposals 5(a) and 5(d), a majority of the votes cast by holders of Common Stock, excluding holders of Series A Preferred Stock, voting as a single class; - for Proposal 5(a), two-thirds of the votes entitled to be cast by holders of Series A Preferred Stock, voting as a single class; and - for Proposals 5(c), 5(d), 5(e), 5(f) and 6, the approval of the holders of a majority of the outstanding shares of Series A Preferred Stock, voting as a single class.
+- a majority of the votes cast by holders of Common Stock and Series A Preferred Stock, voting together as a single class, provided that the total vote cast on the proposal represents over 50 percent in interest of all securities entitled to vote on the proposal; - · a majority of the votes cast by holders of Common Stock, excluding holders of Series A Preferred Stock, voting as a single class; and two-thirds of the votes entitled to be cast by holders of Series A Preferred Stock, voting as a single class.

-The votes under the first and second bullet points above are required under the URBCA (except the approval of Proposal 5(b), which is required under applicable rules of the NYSE).
-The two-thirds vote under the third bullet point above is required under applicable rules of the NYSE.
-The majority vote under the fourth bullet point above is required by the Existing Articles.
-Additionally, with respect to Proposals 5(e) and 5(f), although not required, the Company also seeks the approval of a majority of the votes cast by the holders of the Common Stock and Series A Preferred Stock, voting together as a single class.
-The Recapitalization Proposals will not become effective unless the shareholders vote to approve all of them as described in this Proxy Statement.
+The votes under the first and second bullet points above are required under the URBCA.
+The two-thirds vote under the third bullet point above is required under applicable rules of the NYSE, although the Existing Articles and the URBCA also require that at least a majority of the votes entitled to be cast by holders of Series A Preferred Stock approve the Articles Amendment.
+The Articles Amendment will not become effective unless the shareholders vote to approve it as described in this Proxy Statement.

-In the Voting Agreement, Knowledge Capital has agreed to vote in favor of the Recapitalization Proposals and the Articles Amendment.
+In the Voting Agreement, Knowledge Capital has agreed to vote in favor of the Articles Amendment proposal.
 Knowledge Capital owns 1,015,002 shares of Common Stock and 827,859.67 shares of Series A Preferred Stock.
 Under the Existing Articles, the holders of Series A Preferred Stock are entitled to eight votes for each whole share of Series A Preferred Stock they hold, and any fractional shares of Series A Preferred Stock they hold are entitled to fewer votes per share depending upon the number of shares of Common Stock into which they convert.